Passeriformes / Muscicapidae / Phoenicurus

 Distribution & Habitat

-Range extends through the Caucasus, Karakoram, Pamir, Himalaya, Tian Shan, and Altai mountains across Afghanistan, Armenia, Azerbaijan, Bhutan, China, Georgia, India, Iran, Kazakhstan, Mongolia, Nepal, Pakistan, Russia, Tajikistan, Turkmenistan, and Uzbekistan.
-Breeds at 3,600-5,200 m elevation in alpine meadows and rock fields.
-Wintering occurs at 1,500-4,800 m in subalpine Hippophae scrub.
-Northern populations around Lake Baikal are migratory, moving to northeastern China for winter.
+Found in the Caucasus, Karakoram, Pamir, Himalaya, Tian Shan, and Altai mountains across Afghanistan, Armenia, Azerbaijan, Bhutan, China, Georgia, India, Iran, Kazakhstan, Mongolia, Nepal, Pakistan, Russia, Tajikistan, Turkmenistan, and Uzbekistan.
+Two subspecies exist: P. e. erythrogastrus in the Caucasus and P. e. grandis in Central Asian mountains.
+Breeds at 3,600–5,200 m (11,810–17,060 ft) in alpine meadows and rock-fields; winters at 1,500–4,800 m mainly in subalpine Hippophae scrub.
+Northernmost populations around Lake Baikal migrate further, reaching northeastern China.

 Behavior & Ecology